3 Ways to Run a Jira Export to Excel (+ Video Tutorial)

 The most common way to get information from Excel to Jira involves downloading a CSV from Excel and uploading it into Jira.
 (You can jump to a description of this process in the section below.)

-Why export Jira Data to Excel?
+Why export Jira data to Excel?

 Exporting your Jira data to Excel has many benefits.
 As powerful as Jira is, there are some things you simply can’t do in Jira or other things you might not want to.
 Here are some key benefits for taking your Jira data to Excel: